 How to get monitors ready.
 Drive normally for 50 to 100 miles over several days, including a mix of highway driving (steady 55 to 65 mph for at least 20 minutes), city driving with stops and starts, and at least two or three cold starts (where the engine sits for 6+ hours before starting).
 This variety of driving conditions allows different monitors to complete their tests.
 Some monitors require very specific conditions — for example, the EVAP monitor often needs the fuel tank between one-quarter and three-quarters full.

 Catalytic converter issues.
-A failing catalytic converter is one of the most expensive emissions-related repairs, typically costing $500 to $2,500 depending on the vehicle.
+A failing catalytic converter is one of the more expensive emissions-related repairs, with the cost varying significantly depending on the vehicle.
 The catalytic converter cleans harmful gases from the exhaust.
 When it fails, the vehicle produces excessive emissions and sets a check engine light code (usually P0420 or P0430).
 Driving with a bad converter is legal for a limited time in New Jersey, but the vehicle will not pass emissions until it is repaired or replaced.

-## Frequently Asked Questions
+Frequently Asked Questions

 How often do I need a car inspection in New Jersey?